 PD-L1 is a protein with high expression in mesothelioma cells.
 The protein’s receptor communicates with the PD-1 protein receptor, which is on the body’s immune system T-cells.
 When the two receptors link, the mesothelioma cells trick the T-cells into thinking it’s harmless.

 Durvalumab — along with fellow immunotherapy drugs nivolumab and pembrolizumab — blocks the receptors’ communication.
 Without the ability to misinform the T-cells, the mesothelioma cells are now vulnerable to detection.
 The immune system can then kill the infected cells.

 If you’d like more information about durvalumab, a potential phase 3 clinical study or other mesothelioma research efforts, we can help.
-Our patient advocate and registered nurse, Jenna Campagna, can answer your questions.
+Our patient advocate and registered nurse, Karen Ritter, can answer your questions.
 Email her at firstname.lastname@example.org.

 - Durvalumab added to standard chemotherapy improved overall survival in mesothelioma.
 American Association for the Advancement of Science.
 Retrieved from:

 - Phase III Study of Pemetrexed in Combination With Cisplatin Versus Cisplatin Alone in Patients With Malignant Pleural Mesothelioma.
 Journal of Clinical Oncology.
 Retrieved from:https://pubmed.ncbi.nlm.nih.gov/12860938/.
 Accessed: 05/21/2020.

 - Patrick Forde, M.B.B.Ch.
 Johns Hopkins Medicine.
 Retrieved from: